achimmihca/SceneChangeAnimations/README.md

 Taking the "screenshot":
 - A `RenderTexture` is created with the same size of the screen (`Screen.width`, `Screen.height`).
 - The RenderTexture is used as `targetTexture` of a `PanelSettings` object.
-- The original `UIDocument` in the scene is copied, but using the PanelSettings with the RenderTexture.
+- The `UIDocument` in the scene is set to use the `PanelSettings` with the RenderTexture.
     - Thus, the RenderTexture holds a "screenshot" of the UIDocument

 See also the [Unity forums](https://forum.unity.com/threads/scene-transition-animation.1308786/) where this approach had been discussed.

-Note that this approach should also work to transition between any UIDocument source asset changes (no scene change needed).
-For example, you could use it to animate the change from one UXML file to another on a UIDocument in a 3D scene.
+Note that this approach should also work to animate the change from one UXML file to another on a UIDocument in a 3D scene.
-However, the current implementation of this package does not cover this.
+However, the current implementation of this package only covers the use case of scene changes for 2D apps with a single UIDocument in it.